Petritsi

 Petritsi (Πετρίτσι) is a former municipality in the Serres regional unit, Greece.
-Since the 2011 local government reform it is part of the municipality Sintiki, of which it is a municipal unit, with a population of 4,832 (2011).
+Since the 2011 local government reform it is part of the municipality Sintiki, of which it is a municipal unit, with a population of 3,900 (2021).
 The municipal unit has an area of 253.075 km2.
 The seat of the municipality was in Neo Petritsi.

 Transport

-Rail Transport

 The settlement is served by Petritsi railway station on the Thessaloniki-Alexandroupoli line, with daily services to Thessaloniki and Alexandroupolis.